-But before you settle on this number, make sure you’re meeting the minimum aerobic exercise recommendations, as set by the Centers for Disease Control and Prevention (CDC).
-Adults need at least 150 minutes of moderate-intense aerobic activity each week or 30-minutes of activity like walking, five days a week.
+But, you need to make sure you’re meeting the minimum aerobic exercise recommendations, as set by the CDC.
+Adults need at least

 - Build in a daily walk.
-If you have the time/desire, walking for 30-60 minutes each day should put you within striking distance of your step goal.
+Walking for 30-60 minutes each day can significantly boost your step count.

 - Talk in person.
-Rather than instant-messaging or emailing with coworkers, get up and walk to their desks.
+Rather than messaging coworkers, get up and walk to their desks.

-- Skip the magazines in the waiting room.
+- Skip the magazines.
 Walk while waiting for appointments instead of sitting in the waiting room.

 - Walk and talk.
-Whenever possible, try to take your phone calls in places where you can walk or pace back and forth while talking.
-This even works for meetings.
+Take your phone calls in places where you can walk around while talking.
+Engage colleagues in walking meetings, too.

-- Walk during your kids’ activities.
-If you have kids who play sports or participate in an activity that you have to be present for, walk during their practices or events instead of sitting and watching.
+- Walk during kids’ activities.
+If you have to wait while kids do an activity, walk around instead of sitting and watching or waiting.

-If you’re struggling with the motivation to stay on track, Sumner says to replace motivation with discipline.
-Once you do this, you will reach your goals sooner.
+If you’re struggling with the motivation to stay on track, Sumner suggests replacing motivation with discipline.

 “Motivation will always come and go, but if you commit and stick to a routine no matter how you ‘feel’ then, where motivation might be lacking, your discipline will keep you on the right track,” he explains.

-He goes on to say that you have to remind yourself that it’s a choice you’ve committed to making, regardless of whether you feel motivated.
-“Often what happens is that you may start out not feeling motivated, but if you do it anyway, just get up and go, once you start moving and the blood starts flowing. motivation starts to kick in again,” he explains.
+“Often what happens is that you may start out not feeling motivated, but if you do it anyway, just get up and go, once you start moving and the blood starts flowing. motivation starts to kick in again,” he adds.